‘The Masked Singer’ Season 2 Spoilers: The Skeleton Could Be The Biggest Mystery Of All

 The Masked Singer Season 2 premiere is right around the corner, and fans are already putting in their best guesses for which stars they may see on the show this season.
 However, viewers seem to be all over the board when it comes to the identity of The Skeleton.
+Warning: possible spoilers below!

 Newsweek reports that one of the biggest clues from The Skeleton’s sneak peek package included the number 4261 written on a tombstone.
 The number could obviously be a celebrity’s birth date, and Law & Order: SVU star Christopher Meloni fits that bill with a birthday of April 2, 1961.